 Grundy says HR has two key functions with respect to AML and CTF – background checks and training staff in KYC.

 “When recruiting, you need to do appropriate checks before employment to make sure the person is not banned in any way,” she says.

-“And you’d want to make sure they themselves can demonstrate to you that they understand what know your client means, including what the obligations that devolve on them under the Corporations Act as a financial advisor are.”
+“And you’d want to make sure they can demonstrate to you they understand what know your customer means, including what the obligations that devolve on them under the Corporations Act as a financial advisor are.”

 CVCheck can help with this by running a number of checks that are useful to HR managers in banking and finance, such as:

-In particular, AML, bankruptcy and financial regulatory checks could be the most useful to KYC.
+In particular, AML/CTF, Bankruptcy and Financial Regulatory Checks could be the most useful to KYC.

-The AML check assists organisations to comply with their obligations under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 and is commonly used for occupations such as company directors, finance brokers, loan officers, financial planners and cash carriers.
+The AML/CTF Check assists organisations to comply with their obligations under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 and is commonly used for occupations such as company directors, finance brokers, loan officers, financial planners and cash carriers.
 The check involves an online search of the following lists:

-CVCheck’s financial regulatory check will reveal if an individual has been involved in any activities that may make them unsuitable for a position.
-This check is commonly used for occupations involved with the management and financial dealings of a company such as directors, insurance brokers, investment bankers and mortgage brokers.
+A Financial Regulatory Check will reveal if an individual has been involved in any activities that make them unsuitable for a position.
+This check is used for occupations such as directors, insurance brokers, investment bankers and mortgage brokers.

-To obtain an Australian financial services licence, a bankruptcy check is required by ASIC.
+To obtain an Australian Financial Services Licence (AFSL), a Bankruptcy Check is required by ASIC.